115 Squadron (Israel): Aggressor Squadron

 In March 2005 the squadron was reformed at Ovda as the IAF's Advanced Training Center, the initiative of former IAF commander-in-chief Eliezer Shkedy.
 Operating both F-16s and AH-1 Cobras, the unit is tasked with emulating enemy forces and tactics, creating scenarios as close as possible to what pilots may face in war.
 Holding training sessions for IAF combat squadrons, the squadron also operates a surface-to-air section, simulating enemy air defences.
 It is not an operational unit, though all its pilots have emergency postings and its aircraft are equipped to serve as combat aircraft in the event of war.

-Modelled on USAF aggressor squadrons, the unit is also offering its services to other nations.
-In May 2006 it trained with the Massachusetts Air National Guard's 101st Fighter Squadron, and in 2008 the squadron provided desert training for 55 Czech Air Force pilots prior to their deployment to Afghanistan.
+Modelled on USAF aggressor squadrons, the unit offers its services to other nations.
+In May 2006 it trained with the Massachusetts Air National Guard's 101st Fighter Squadron.
+In 2008, the squadron provided desert training for 55 Czech Air Force pilots prior to their deployment to Afghanistan.
 As a tribute to Czechoslovak military assistance to Israel during the 1948 Arab-Israeli War, the training session was named "Etzion", once the codename for the Czech airfield at Žatec from which a great deal of aircraft and material were dispatched to Israel.

 In early December 2010, 115 Squadron hosted Italian Air Force Panavia Tornados at Ovda, conducting a week-long joint training session.
 In December 2011 the Israeli and Italian Air Forces completed another two-week joint training exercise.
 The exercise involved pilots flying F-16As, F-16Cs and F-15Is from three Israeli squadrons, pitted against Italian Air Force pilots flying Eurofighter Typhoons and Panavia Tornado strike fighters.

 In March 2012 the Polish Air Force's 10th Tactical Squadron deployed to Ovda for a two-week-long joint exercise with Israel's 115, 117 and 106 squadrons.

 In December 2016 115 Squadron retired its F-16A/Bs, replacing them in April 2017 with the F-16C/D.